owaits/ScreenMonkey.Help/reference/Settings/General.md

 ## Events and Errors
 Clicking the 'Show Event Log' button here will open the log.
 See [Events and Errors](../EventsAndErrors.md) for more information.

+-  **Automatically send diagnostic data to developers** When enabled crash reports maybe sent to the developers of Screen Monkey to help them improve the application.